-Darko Tanaskovic born in Zagreb, 1948, is the leading Orientalist scholar in this part of Europe.
+Darko Tanaskovic born in Zagreb, 1948, the leading Orientalist scholar in this part of Europe, is currently serving as Serbia’s Ambassador to UNESCO.
 He is a regular or visiting Professor and head of Oriental studies in several universities and institutes in Serbia and abroad, including Sarajevo, Banja Luka and Skopje, the College of Social Sciences (Ecole des Hautes Etudes en Sciences Sociales – EHESS) in Paris.
 He is teaching multiple subjects: Arabic, Turkish, Introduction into Oriental Philology, Arabic Literature, Persian Literature, Foundation of Islamic Civilization, and in postgraduate curriculum - Introduction to the Comparative Grammar of Semitic Languages, Linguistic and Literary Arabic, Islam and Christianity, Islamic Fundamentalism, etc.

 He has published more than a score of books and over 600 pertinent scientific and professional papers in the field of Oriental studies.
 Darko is a member of the Executive Committee of the Euro-Arabic University in Rome and member of the European Academy of Arts and Sciences - Salzburg.
 He is a corresponding member of the Turkish Language Society in Ankara and is fluent in several languages.
 He is also a member of the Council of Foreign Relations of the Ministry of Foreign Affairs of Serbia.